saad-out/C-Audio-Player/README.md

 }
 ```

-We'll add some `sleep()` functions to observe sound's changes, and use an audio from the `sounds/` sample folder.
+We'll add some `sleep()` functions to observe sound's changes.
 Our full program would be:
 ```c
 #include "simpleaudio.h"
 #include <stdio.h>